zjf/genomics-tools/README.rst

 The projects in this repository are focused around the `Google Genomics API
 <https://developers.google.com/genomics>`_:

+client-go:
+    shows how easy it can be to call into the API with the Go programming language.
 client-java:
     provides a command line interface for API queries, and demonstrates how a more complex Java client might be written.